sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 As explained in the explication of the [documentation generation pages](Documentation), the documentation generation script is used to generate the gaml references and the model library pages (in the markdown format with metadatas), but also to build two files **category.txt** and **keyword.xml**.

-The file **catagory.txt** is a very simple file, listing the different keyword categories.
-This file will be used to build the **Catagory** table.
+The file **category.txt** is a very simple file, listing the different keyword categories.
+This file will be used to build the **Category** table.

 Format of the file:
 ```
 concept, type, statement, species, architecture, operator, skill, constant, action, attribute, facet
 ```

 The file **keyword.xml** is an xml file that contains all the possible keywords (all except some keywords written manually directly in the documentation pages).
 The GAML words can be found directly using the code of GAMA.
-The concept words can be found using the code of GAMA (thanks to the tag "catagory") and also by using the tags in the header of the model files.
-This xml file will be used to build the **Keyword** and the **AssociationKeywordCatagory** tables.
+The concept words can be found using the code of GAMA (thanks to the tag "category") and also by using the tags in the header of the model files.
+This xml file will be used to build the **Keyword** and the **AssociationKeywordCategory** tables.

 Format of the file:
 ```